Gbenga Salu

+Oluwagbenga Adedoyin Salu, who is simply known as Gbenga Salu, is a Nigerian film director, film editor and visual effects artist.

-On 22 December 2024, Gbenga Salu released A Christmas Story in Kingston, a heartwarming short film set in Kingston, Ontario.
-The film follows a teenager and her friends as they navigate the holiday season, capturing themes of family, community, and the magic of Christmas.
-Praised for its relatable storytelling and festive charm, the film highlights Salu’s talent for creating meaningful and culturally rich narratives.
-The film was produced by Temitope Salu, written and directed by Gbenga Salu, and released under their Ontario-based film production company, Creatopia Studios.
+On 22 December 2024, Gbenga Salu released A Christmas Story in Kingston, a short film set in Kingston, Ontario.
+The film follows a teenager and her friends during the holiday season.
+It was produced by Temitope Salu and written and directed by Gbenga Salu, and was released through Creatopia Studios, an Ontario-based film production company.

 Gbenga studied film making at the London Film Academy.
 Some of the Awards he has won includes: